 Sissel v.
 United States Department of Health & Human Services

-Contact: Paul J. Beard II or Timothy Sandefur
+Contact: Timothy Sandefur

-Pacific Legal Foundation has launched a new constitutional cause of action against the federal Affordable Care Act.
+Pacific Legal Foundation has launched a new constitutional cause of action against the federal Affordable Care Act (Obamacare).
 The ACA imposes a charge on Americans who fail to buy health insurance — a charge that the U.S. Supreme Court recently characterized as a federal tax.
 PLF’s amended complaint alleges that this purported tax is illegal because it was introduced in the Senate rather than the House, as required by the Constitution’s Origination Clause for new revenue-raising bills (Article I, Section 7).

 The Origination Clause argument is part of an amended complaint filed in PLF’s existing lawsuit against the ACA, Sissel v.
 U.S. Department of Health & Human Services, pending before Judge Beryl A. Howell, in the U.S. District Court for the District of Columbia.